xames3/xa/docs/source/miscellany/guiding-stars.rst

 Sunita Mestry
 -------------------------------------------------------------------------------

-At the very heart of my journey stands my mum, **Sunita**.
-Like `Gaia`_, the Earth goddess, my mum has been the unwavering foundation upon which I've built my ambitions.
-Her steadfast support during my highs and lows has shaped my character and instilled in me the values of perseverance, resilience, and acceptance.
+The most pivotal person in my life is my mum, **Sunita**.
+I often compare her to `Gaia`_, the earth goddess, because of her uncompromising foundation upon which I've built my dreams.
+Again, like Gaia, she supported and still supports me during my highs and lows and helped shape my character.

 .. figure:: ../assets/media/me-and-mum.jpg
     :alt: Me and Mum celebrating my admission into DePaul University
     :figclass: zoom grayscale

-    Mum and I, September 2022, celebrating my admission into DePaul University while in Enfield
+    Mum and I, September 2022, celebrating my admission into DePaul University.

-From comforting me in moments of doubt to celebrating my successes (big and small), she has always been present, watching me, guiding me, and keeping me grounded.
-I recall those evenings at the kitchen table, surrounded by programming books in my early days of Software Engineering, preparing for certifications and interviews.
+My mum's always with me, in my moments of doubt, to celebrating my successes (big and small); she has always been present and keeping me grounded.
+And to this strength, I'm and I'll always be eternally grateful!

-She would appear with a restorative cup of `masala chai`_, reminding me to persist, yet also to rest.
-These simple acts of care are cherished far beyond words.

-After my father's passing, her love has been the very ground upon which I stand.
-Mum, you're my Gaia, and I'm eternally grateful for your strength.

 .. _charlotte-parks: